 Throughout the year students will be assessed both formally and informally including teacher, self and peer assessment.
-They will be assessed, for each topic, with a teacher assessment, an STR, and milestone opportunities.
-These opportunities will be peer and self-assessed using success criteria and model examples so that they are able to explore what has been done well as well as what could be done to improve.
+They will be assessed, for each topic, with a diagnostic assessment, within module milestone assessments and end of module milestone assessments.
+These opportunities will be teacher, peer and self-assessed using success criteria and model examples so that they are able to explore what has been done well as well as what could be done to improve.

 The year 7 curriculum builds upon students' knowledge of British history and covers one of the most important years in British history, 1066.
 Students will study the events and the long-term impact of 1066.
 This will then be built upon, as students will begin to develop an understanding of societal structures and how these have changed when they look at the feudal system and the Magna Carta.
 Moreover, students will develop an understanding of the issues non-white minority groups have faced when they look at the erosion and destruction of the Native American way of life at the hands of European settlers.
-A local history project, centered around Bournville, will also open students' understanding of the school community and local area.
 Throughout the year, students will also be able to attend a lunchtime History Club.